 My stay in Israel changed my life in that I came of age and matured.
-Living in the Middle East, getting a taste of living outside my family, a new language and culture change a 17-year-old.
+My life in the Middle East, getting a taste of living outside my family, a new language and culture change for a 17-year-old.
 My world went from a house near Stanley Park in Vancouver to a globe of nations.
 The USA was in the midst of the Vietnam war, and I subscribed to Time magazine, which I read religiously, cover-to-cover, every week.
 It was a time when I knew practically every capital of every country worldwide.
 I awakened to the world.

-A couple of years later, I ended up in Antwerp, in the diamond industry and, the reason for this personal note, a religious environment.
+A couple of years later, my life ended up in Antwerp, in the diamond industry and, the reason for this personal note, a religious environment.
 Until this point, I’d been gradually maturing, gradually becoming aware of religion.

 My life was about to take a 180° flip flop.

-My mathematical, scientific oriented mind had not pondered metaphysical, philosophical, or literary endeavors until I heard a broadcast on Radio Caroline, one of the offshore emitters braving the BBC radio wave monopoly in 1966.
+My life and mathematical, scientific oriented mind had not pondered metaphysical, philosophical, or literary endeavors until I heard a broadcast on Radio Caroline, one of the offshore emitters braving the BBC radio wave monopoly in 1966.
 I can prove the existence of God; the smooth voice asserted as I happened to tune in one day.
 What intrigued me was the word prove.
 OK, let’s see, as I wrote off for the literature.

 That booklet offered 7 Proofs, five of which left me quite cold, 1 of which intrigued (the concept that a watch needs a watchmaker and therefore the creation needs a Creator) and 1 of which caught my attention (the fulfillment of prophecy or the idea that significant world events could be foretold).
 The latter, not because I believed it, I didn’t have any knowledge about it at all, but here was someone asserting that history was written in advance.
 Humankind has received notification of events that will take place in the future.
 That a book recorded these events and inviting me to go check it out.

 That’s what I did.
 And I began to see the most amazing things, but that’s another long story which I will spare you here.